 Comskip is a free mpeg commercial detector.
 It is a windows console application that reads a mpeg file and analyses the content based on a large amount of configurable parameters.
 After analysis it generates a file in various possible formats containing the location of the commercials inside the mpeg file.
 The formats include input files for Personal Video applications like SageTV or GBPVR, interactive video editors (VideoRedo, Cuttermaran,Mpeg2Schnitt...) command line video cutters (mpgtx, cuttermaran, mencoder) and video players (zoomplayer, mplayer, ...).
 Comskip can read MPEG and h.264 video and MPEG2, AC3 and AAC audio from PS , TS and dvr-ms files upto HD resolution (max 2000x1200) at 25fps (PAL) and 29.97fps (NTSC).
 The h.264 and WTV version is still in beta test and available for donators.
 Comskip can NOT read copy protected recordings.[pp]>

-Your donations are needed to pay for hosting this site, donation is simple using paypal and the button below
+Your donations are needed to pay for hosting this site, donation is simple using paypal or credit card and the button below

 Help to keep this project alive.
 Processing donations is a manual process.
 Please do not send donations of less then 2$ or below as most of the money will go to Paypal.

 After donating 10$ or more you will receive a personalized access code to the Comskip Early Access download area where bugfixes and improvements will be first available.
 The Comskip version available in the Early Access download area is able to process HD MPEG2 recordings at double speed, Decode h.264 and WTV.
 Sending the access code for the early access area is a manual process,be patient.[pp]>

 For automatic removal of the detected commercials from the mpeg PS and TS recording you can use comclean.
 Comclean comes in 4 versions[pp]>